-The cables for the float for the target are broken but the cables are still connected at the roof of the tank.
-The inspectors recommended that the cables be reconnected.
 The inspectors did not include a video of the inside ladder.
 The overflow pipe is just a pipe sticking through the tank sidewall.
 It has some staining and rusting on the pipe.
 There are some corrosion nodules on the bottom of the weld between the pipe and the wall, and the ceiling above the overflow pipe has a rusted area.